-Legal and regulatory risk is the risk of loss resulting from non-compliance with specific local or international rules, laws, and regulations, prescribed practices, or ethical standards as well as civil or criminal litigation involving Lifeco or its subsidiaries.
+Legal and regulatory risk is the risk of loss resulting from non-compliance with specific local or international rules, laws, regulations, or prescribed practices, as well as civil or criminal litigation affecting Lifeco or its subsidiaries.
 As a multi-national company, Lifeco and certain of its subsidiaries are subject to extensive legal and regulatory requirements in Canada, the U.S., the U.K., Ireland, Germany and other jurisdictions.
 These requirements cover most aspects of Lifeco's operations including capital adequacy, privacy, liquidity and solvency, investments, the sale and marketing of insurance and wealth products, the business conduct of insurers, asset managers and investment advisors as well as reinsurance processes.
-Material changes in the legal or regulatory framework or the failure to comply with legal and regulatory requirements could have an adverse effect on Lifeco.
+Material changes in the legal or regulatory framework or the failure to comply with legal and regulatory requirements could have an adverse effect on Lifeco that could be material.
 An increase in the pace of regulatory change could lead to increased operational costs to implement changes and ensure ongoing compliance.